richardlau/adoptium.infrastructurewiki/Colocation.md

 * ER12A BitScope Edge Rack incl.
 12 Raspberry Pis 4B, 8GB, 120 GB SSD (purchased from BitScope on 2020-10-16)
 * ER12A BitScope Edge Rack incl.
 12 Raspberry Pis 4B, 8GB, 120 GB SSD (purchased from BitScope on 2020-10-16)

+### Remote Access

+The firewalls are accessible via our bastion host ([use it as a SOCKS proxy](https://ma.ttias.be/socks-proxy-linux-ssh-bypass-content-filters/)) or internally via VPN.

 ### Network Setup

 The uplink is configured with active/passive high-availability over two perimeter networks (1 and 2, see below).
 1 is the active, 2 the passive link.
 If one link goes down, traffic flows over the other link.